jaredly/j3/one-world/keyboard/Readme.md

 - [x] ALSO let's be testing selections this whole time
   - [x] partway
   - [x] moreway
-- [ ] found a selection bug to fix
+- [x] found a selection bug to fix

 soo

+NOWW for joinings!!!
+Yes please.
+And probably some navs

 # Operations with a keyboard